What is Partner Relationship Management

 - Ensuring data privacy and compliance.

-- Maintaining clean and up to date contact information.
+- Maintaining clean and up-to-date contact information.

 - Inaccurate data.